Background pattern

 • ulcers and bleeding in the digestive tract

-• liver disease, decreased blood proteins
+• liver disease, decrease in blood proteins

 • inflammation and ulcers in the vagina.